 Governor’s Chair in High Performance Energy Practices in Urban Environments

-Philip Enquist, leader for Urban Design & Planning with Chicago-based architecture powerhouse Skidmore, Owings & Merrill, was named 16th University of Tennessee-Oak Ridge National Laboratory Governor’s Chair.
-Enquist will use ORNL's Building Technologies Research and Integration Center to push new energy-efficient building products to the market.
+Philip Enquist, leader for urban design and planning with Chicago-based architecture powerhouse Skidmore, Owings and Merrill, was named 16th University of Tennessee-Oak Ridge National Laboratory Governor’s Chair.
+Enquist will collaborate with ORNL's Building Technologies Research and Integration Center.
+The center aims to push new energy-efficient building products to the market.

 Next-Gen Home Refrigeration